christina-k-francis/optimal-stargazing-locator/README.md

 1. Open the Optimal Stargazing Locator web application
 2. Enter your location in the search bar or use the Selector Hand Tool to click on any location on the map
 3. View the Stargazing Conditions grade (A-F) for tonight and upcoming days in that region
-4. Explore interactive light pollution, precipitation, and cloud cover map layers
-5. Plan your stargazing trip accordingly!
+4. Plan your stargazing trip accordingly!

 ## Feedback